-When I was in high school, my science class took a field trip to Griffith Park Observatory (yes, the one in La La Land and Rebel Without a Cause).
+When I was in high school, my science class took a field trip to Griffith Park Observatory (the one in La La Land and Rebel Without a Cause).
 The highlight was the Planetarium Show: We leaned back and emitted a communal “Oooooo!” as the dome darkened and a giant tinkertoy projected the heavens above us.
 Our nasal-voiced host tapped his mic and said, “Space!
 When we gaze upon it, we cannot help but wonder, ‘Are we unique?’”
 Then a surfer kid named Greg shouted, “I don’t know about us, dude, but you are!”
 And our Oooos turned to laughter.
-But I couldn’t help but wonder…
+Still, I couldn’t help but wonder…

 Do we ever make conscious choices?
 Or is choice merely an illusion?
 75% of child abusers were abused as children.
 A huge percentage of addicts were raised by addicts.
 Divorce is the norm for those who come from broken homes (when asked if her eighth husband was “the one,” Elizabeth Taylor replied, “Of course.
 They always are”).

 We’re programmed—for good and for bad—in a multitude of ways.
 But we are more than brainstems and pituitary glands.
 More than instinct.
 More than programming.
-Human beings are (cue horror music) The Creatures with Two Brains!
+Human beings are (cue horror movie music) The Creatures with Two Brains!

 At puberty, the two nearly identical halves of the human cerebrum begin to function like separate brains (this only happens in humans).
 There are a lot of ramifications, but one of the most intriguing is this: We talk to ourselves.